 Minimum Design Criteria and Design Alternatives

+Minimum Design Criteria for Permeable Pavement can be found in Rule 15A NCAC 02H .1055.

+Design guidance for Permeable Pavement can be found in Chapter C-5 of the Stormwater Design Manual: https://deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/stormwater-design

-Design variants to permeable pavement designs should be analyzed using the PermPave HyPerMod.
-The design variants that are available and their effects on the treatment outcomes are summarized in the table below.
-To account for the uncertainty associated with this modeling based approach, the user should select a factor of safety of 10 percent when applying the PermPave HyPerMod.
+Design alternatives to permeable pavement designs should be analyzed using the PermPave HyPerMod.
+The design alternatives that are available and their effects on the treatment outcomes are summarized in the table below.
+To account for the uncertainty associated with this modeling-based approach, the user should select a factor of safety of 10 percent when applying the PermPave HyPerMod.
 More information on the PermPave HyPerMod may be found in Part F: Overview of NCSU Modeling and Accounting Tools.